TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/ciscowirelessgateway/_index.md

 Gateway(config)# exit
 ```

-If you don't have production-grade ntp servers available, you can use [pool.ntp.org](http://www.pool.ntp.org/en/use.html)'s servers.
+If you do not have production-grade ntp servers available, you can use [pool.ntp.org](http://www.pool.ntp.org/en/use.html)'s servers.

 #### FPGA